StureJ/SPIS--Real-Time-Guitar-Chord-Detection-via-Hand-Tracking/README.md

 Pairwise distances between fingertips are computed to describe hand geometry

-A median filter (kernel size = 3) is applied to reduce jitter while keeping low latency
+A median filter is applied to reduce jitter while keeping low latency

 A sliding window stores recent frames to capture motion over time